-My process fuses design thinking from product design and architecture to make your space a part of your business, not just your place of business.
-I focus on creating designs that enliven your community and can grow with you.
+My process fuses design thinking from product design and architecture to makes spaces that feel and function effortlessly.
+With this, each design breathes life into its location and can grow with you.
 I custom-tailor the scope of architectural services to respond to your needs, vision, and long term goals.
-Call me when you want to be excited, inspired and brave about investing in your future!
+Call me when you want to be excited, inspired, and brave about investing in your future!

 Genevieve Marsh, BFA + BArc

 Genevieve Marsh is our Architectural Designer and Urban Analyst with a specialty in social activism and community centric design.
 She has assisted a variety of social missions (social justice, climate change, urban revitalization) to connect to the built environment through research-based placemaking.
 Genevieve graduated from Rhode Island School of Design top of her class, distinguished by the AIA Henry Adams Medal.
 She proudly bases her business in her hometown of Auburn, CA.

 Jack Tucker is our Business Director with a passion for forging relationships between funding, construction, and design.
 He graduated from the University of Nevada, School of Business and has worked in lending, brokering, property accounting, and private equity.
 His experience helps our clients connect the dots between design, investment cost and return, whether it’s expanding a family business or finding profitability in smart growth development projects.